CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_11_Lab1_Ex2_Validate_DLP_policy.md

 11. Select **Send.**

-12. Switch to the Client 2 VM (**LON-CL2**).

-13. If you need to sign into the VM, the **Admin** account should appear by default, so enter `Pa55w.rd` in the **Password** field to log in.

-14. Switch to the Client 2 VM (**LON-CL2**).

-15. In the **Edge** browser, if there are still signed in sessions, sign out of the current user account and close all **Edge** browser tabs.

-16. Open your **Edge** browser, maximize the window and enter the following URL in the address bar: `https://outlook.office365.com`
+12. Open New InPrivate window and enter the following URL in the address bar: `https://outlook.office365.com`

-17. You want to sign into **Outlook on the web** as **Alex Wilber**.
+13. You want to sign into **Outlook on the web** as **Alex Wilber**.
 If the **Pick an account** window appears, Alex’s account won’t appear since she hasn’t signed in before.
 Therefore, select **Use another account**.

-18. In the **Sign in** window, enter **AlexW@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **Next.**
+14. In the **Sign in** window, enter **AlexW@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **Next.**

-19. In the **Enter password** window, enter Alex's password (hint: it's probably the same as the MOD admin password) and then select **Sign in**.
+15. In the **Enter password** window, enter Alex's password (hint: it's probably the same as the MOD admin password) and then select **Sign in**.

-20. In the **Stay signed in?** window, select **Don’t show this again** and then select **Yes**.
+16. In the **Stay signed in?** window, select **Don’t show this again** and then select **Yes**.

-21. If you approach the site for the first time, you may be asked for your language setting and your time zone:
+17. If you approach the site for the first time, you may be asked for your language setting and your time zone:

 	- From the **Language** dropdown select **English (United States).**

 	- From the **Time zone** dropdown select your preferred time zone.

-22. Select **Save**.
+18. Select **Save**.

-23. If a window is displayed asking whether you want to try the new outlook, select **Try the new Outlook.**
+19. If a window is displayed asking whether you want to try the new outlook, select **Try the new Outlook.**

-24. If a **Welcome** window appears, then close it now.
+20. If a **Welcome** window appears, then close it now.

-25. In **Outlook on the web**, in Alex’s **Inbox**, you should see the email message that Holly just sent to Alex containing a single SSN number.
+21. In **Outlook on the web**, in Alex’s **Inbox**, you should see the email message that Holly just sent to Alex containing a single SSN number.

-26. The email with multiple SSNs should have been blocked and a warning message should appear in Holly's inbox (on LON-CL1) that looks something like this:
+22. The email with multiple SSNs should have been blocked and a warning message should appear in Holly's inbox (on LON-CL1) that looks something like this:

      ![Screenshot](../Media/DLP_policy_validation.png)

-27. Delete the message from Alex’s Inbox as the last operation in this exercise.
+23. Delete the message from Alex’s Inbox as the last operation in this exercise.
 You have now successfully tested your custom DLP policy.

-28. Leave both client VMs open for the next lab.
+24. Leave both client VMs open for the next lab.
 Do not close any of the browser tabs.

 **TROUBLESHOOTING this lab**